hasanhammad/NLP-Final-Project/README.md

 # NLP-Final-Project
-This repository contains code and data set used in the final project of the NLP course in Iran University of Science and Technology
+This repository contains final report, code and dataset used in the final project of the NLP course in Iran University of Science and Technology